vis.pawsey.org.au

 • /scratch - for temporary storage of large research data and simulation output

-• /group - for software and project files
+• /software - for compiled software

 Why use Remote Visualisation